World War Two (New Zealand involvement)

 - Also useful are the roles of the Royal New Zealand Navy and the Royal New Zealand Air Force.

-DigitalNZ is a search site that focuses on New Zealand history and brings together results from lots of different websites.
-It’s an easy way of searching online resources from New Zealand libraries, museums, universities and government sites all at once, and has lots of primary sources.
+DigitalNZ is a search site that focuses on New Zealand history is an easy way of searching online resources from New Zealand libraries, museums, universities and government sites all at once.
+It also has lots of primary sources.

-- You will find results grouped into images, videos, audio, newspapers, articles and stories.
+- Results are grouped into images, videos, audio, newspapers, articles and stories.
 For example, the story VE Day in New Zealand - 9 May 1945 is a collection of images and audio on Victory in Europe Day (VE Day) celebrations in New Zealand.

 Tips: Search words, or keywords, are the most important words in our question.
-Usually it’s better to leave out small words like ‘the’, ‘a’ and ‘of’ and just choose the main ones, e.g [topic word].
+Usually it’s better to leave out small words like ‘the’, ‘a’ and ‘of’ and just choose the main ones, eg New Zealand World War Two.
 We can always change our keywords or add more if we need to.

 Topic Explorer is an online tool from the National Library of New Zealand.
 It contains a wide range of quality resources for students in a range of formats, (eg articles, books, images, videos, primary sources, sets, websites) on a variety of topics.
 These resources have been selected from reliable national and international sources.